 Make sure you list your new book in its correct book genre

-Writers often start writing a novel without giving their end product much thought, so when it is finished, it may sometimes be difficult to find a precise category or book genre for a book when it comes time to publish.
+Writers often start writing a novel without giving their end product much thought.
+So when it is finished, it might be difficult to find a precise category or book genre for a book when it comes time to publish.

-Readers usually have favorite popular genres, so placing your book where they find it has huge advantages.
+Readers usually have favorite popular genres, so placing your book where they can find their type of book has huge advantages.

-In my mind, the advice in her post helps solve two problems at once, in that it gives clarity when writing, and then simplicity when it comes time to publish.
+In my mind, the advice in her post helps solve two problems at once.
+It gives clarity when writing works of fiction, and then simplicity when it comes time to publish.

 I won’t reprint the complete article, Choosing a Genre—Anatomy of a Best-Selling Story, which you should read by clicking the link.

-But I will quote a small chunk of the post, where she explains with absolute clarity what the major genres represent, and what readers expect from the main character and the plot.
+But I will quote a small chunk of the post, where she explains with absolute clarity what the major genres of fiction books represent, and what readers expect from the main character and the plot.

 – often begins with the crime as the inciting incident (murder, theft, etc.), and the plot involves the protagonist uncovering the party responsible by the end.
 The crime has already happened and thus your goal in plotting is to drive toward the Big Boss Battle—the unveiling of the real culprit.